-To make the Common Law Admission Test (CLAT) more effective and transparent and to better the legal education system in India, the 18 national law universities came together to form a body, Consortium of National Law Universities (CNLU) on August 19, 2017.
-In later years, 4 more national law universities have joined the consortium.
-Till date, all national law universities, except the National Law University Delhi, are part of the CLAT consortium.
+Before 2019, the Common Law Admission Test was being conducted by the National Law Universities on a rotational basis.
+However, to make the CLAT more organised, transparent and effective and to promote legal education in the country, around 18 NLUs came together and formed the Consortium of National Law Universities or CLAT Consortium on August 19, 2017.
+In later years, four more universities joined CLAT Consortium.
+Today, except National Law University, Delhi, all other NLUs are part of CLAT Consortium.

 National Law Universities

 Dr. B.R.
 Ambedkar National Law University (earlier known as National Law University Haryana), Rai, Sonepat (Newly added)